 Kaliko Beamer Trapp

 Kaliko Beamer Trapp is renowned for taking faltering, struggling ‘ukulele beginners, with six thumbs on each hand, to the point where they can change chords, strum, and sing . . . . .all at the same time!
-Consequently, he was a natural choice to teach beginning ‘ukulele at the Hawai’i Island ‘Ukulele Retreat. . . . . .and this year, we were finally able to nab him!
+Consequently, he was a natural choice to teach beginning ‘ukulele at the Hawai’i Island ‘Ukulele Retreat. . . . . .and we are beyond delighted to have him come back this year.
 But, teaching ‘ukulele is just the tip of Kaliko’s iceberg.

 He is the hānai (adopted) son of the late Aunty Nona Beamer, and brother to famed Hawaiian slack key guitarist, Keola Beamer.
 He is an avid student of Polynesian culture and language and a lecturer in Hawaiian Language at the University of Hawai’i at Hilo, all of which creates an opportunity for us to gain a deeper understanding of local music, culture, history, language, and tradition.